blurrycontour/zuul-gerrit/doc/source/user/config.rst

-      * Any further job variants other than the reference definition in an untrusted-project will, if they do not have a branch specifier, will have an implied branch specifier for the current branch applied.
+      * Any further job variants other than the reference definition in an untrusted-project will, if they do not have a branch specifier, have an implied branch specifier for the current branch applied.

       This allows for the very simple and expected workflow where if a project defines a job on the ``master`` branch with no branch